Running Jobs on Cirrus

 primary resource you request.

-Primary resources on standard (CPU) compute nodes
+Primary resources on CPU compute nodes

 Note

-option in jobs will give you access to the full
+Using the --exclusive option in jobs will give you access to the full

 node memory even if you do not explicitly request all of the CPU cores